CacheGuard-OS

 To install CacheGuard-OS from the network, your target machine should support PXE boot.
 You will also need an installation server that runs the following services: To install CacheGuard-OS from the network, follow the instructions below:

-The OVA distribution form
+The OVA & VHD distribution forms

 VMware ® Notes